-Most competitors provide such alerts, so I’m not sure why Snapfish hasn’t installed safeguards for their customers.
+Most competitors provide such alerts, so I’m not certain why Snapfish hasn’t installed safeguards for their customers.

 With several Snapfish photo prints still in transit, I didn’t want to jump to conclusions on Snapfish too quickly.
 However, the first impression certainly didn’t do much to impress me.

-Before I even opened my second package, I knew there would be some troubles with my order.
+Before I even opened my second package, I knew there would be some trouble with my order.

 The photos arrived in a flimsy envelope without any sort of protection, I noticed the bottom corner of my package had been damaged in transit.

-This resulted in in my 5×7 print was significantly creased and bent.
+This resulted in my 5×7 print being significantly creased and bent.

 Battle wounds aside, the second batch of prints only confirmed the issues with my large print weren’t just a fluke. 😭